 Jujamcyn Theaters, in connection with the $115 million financing of its Broadway theater business.

-Madison Square Garden Companies, in connection with various arena and NBA and NHL franchise-related developments and financings.
+The Madison Square Garden Company, in connection with various arena and NBA and NHL franchise-related developments and financings and in the proposed separation of its sports and entertainment businesses, which includes a spin-off of its entertainment businesses into a separately traded public company.

 Office of the Commissioner of Major League Baseball (MLB) in numerous governance, transactional and litigation matters.

-MLB Advanced Media (MLBAM) in numerous transactional and governance matters, including in connection with MLBAM's formation of BAMTech, MLB's digital streaming technology business, BAMTech's partnership with Eurosport, and the acquisition by the Walt Disney Company of a minority ownership interest in BAMTech, as well as Disney's acquisition of a majority interest in BAMTech.
+MLB Advanced Media (MLBAM) in numerous transactional and governance matters, including in connection with MLBAM's formation of BAMTech (MLB's digital streaming technology business), BAMTech's partnership with Eurosport and the sale to the Walt Disney Company of a majority interest in BAMTech over several different transactions.

 Olympiquede Marseille Football Club and its owner, Frank McCourt, in connection with Mr. McCourt's acquisition of Olympique de Marseille from Margarita Louis-Dreyfus, Chairman of the Louis Dreyfus Group, and on ongoing matters related to the club.